KidPiano/LeetCode/Problems/0207_Course-Schedule/Explanation.md

   - if we encounter a gray vertex during DFS, we have found a cycle (return false)
   - if we do not encounter a gray vertex during DFS, there is no cycle (return true)

-Below, I highlight the changes we need to make to DFS:
+Below, I have highlighted the changes we need to make to DFS to determine if a graph has no cycles:

 <div style="display:inline-block; text-align:left">
 <h4>DFS (original)</h4>